CSC510/SQLvsNOSQL/README.md

 Association in MySQL always require extra column or table to store key of related table.
 It is low efficient when query happens across multiple tables using complicated SQL.
 We have to avoid unnecessary join with different large size tables.
 MongoDB achieved this by using embedded collection.
 The association data is stored inside the document and much faster to locate without query for other documents.
 It may sacrifice extra space to achieve high efficiency in query.
 <br>
 In a scenario that requires much relational design, it is needed in MySQL to strictly define the structure of tables.
 With dynamic SQL query, we could easily associated data and map the relation.
 And MongoDB is hard to express the relations between different collections without SQL.
 But in a less related and huge scale scenario, query is expected inside single table which SQL lost its power.
 MongoDB is more suit using embedded structure and flexible to future extension in data model.

-According to single-thread performance test, we can see that MongoDB has a better performance in Insertion and deletion, and the number of records in databases affects the deletion performance of MySQL, but has little affection on the deletion performance of MongoDB.
-MySQL has a better performance in findbyID, and the number of records in databases can't clearly affect the findbyID performance of MySQL and MongoDB.

 ##Future Work